The Smart WebView plugin architecture allows you to extend the application’s native capabilities. Follow these steps to create your own plugin.

 if (url.startsWith("myplugin://dosomething")) {

-return true; // Indicate we've handled the URL
+return true; // We've handled the URL

 }